kmar/lethe/docs/index.md

 ```
 <a id="statements"></a>
 #### statements
+* static assert
+	static_assert(const_cond) or static_assert(const_cond, "message")
+	can appear at global, struct or block scope, also as a single statement
 * control flow
 	* **if**/**else**, **while**, **do**/**while**, **for**, **break**/**continue** just like C/C++
 	* **switch**/**case**/**default:** ditto